jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 The first degree of a scale is called the “tonic”.
 The other degrees are named for their interval from the tonic.

+Scale degree numbers are sometimes written with "hats" when it adds clarity, to distinguish them from other numbers.
+Ex.
+1&#x302;, 2&#x302;, b4&#x302;, etc.

 ### Diatonic scales

 Most scales in Western music are "diatonic",